ImBlue2104/Opportunities-for-Youths-Website/README.md

 This is a web application for teens to find various types of opportunities the are interested in.
 This web app is built using HTML, CSS, and JavaScript.
-Javascript code is on the HTML file.

 Features:
   1. You can post opportunities by filling the form out at the top.